entsecure/shim-review/README.md

   * CVE-2023-4692
 *******************************************************************************
-The current builds contain the grub,3 fixes but not the NTFS fixes, but we don't build in the NTFS modules in our signed image.
+The current builds contain the grub,3 fixes but not the NTFS fixes, but we don't build in the NTFS modules in our signed image (our grub2 source RPM is Fedora grub2 source RPM but signed by our keys).

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?